ioBroker/ioBroker.ham/README.md

 ## Following adapters were tested in Default mode

-* homebridge-platform-wemo v1.0.1
+* homebridge-platform-wemo v1.0.1 - Belkin WeMo Platform plugin
-* homebridge-seasons v1.0.1
+* homebridge-seasons v1.0.1  - A plugin to display the current season of the year.
-* homebridge-edomoticz v2.1.11
+* homebridge-edomoticz v2.1.11 - A fully-fledged up-to-date Plugin for Domoticz

 ## TODO